chaitan3/adpy/README.md

 ## Installation

-Install ccache.
+Install ccache and gcc.
 For Ubuntu, the command is given below
 ```
-sudo apt install ccache
+sudo apt install ccache gcc
 ```

 Build and install adpy using the following commands